ASC Guidelines and Procedures

 All documentation provided to the Academic Success Center regarding accommodations or other information is kept confidential.
 A student will sign a release stating that we can let appropriate university personnel know of needed accommodations.

 The Academic Success Center will not provide information about a student to a parent or other off campus individual.
 Information from our office will be given to the student upon his/her written request, and that student can then in turn, share his/her information with others.

 Students who have requested accommodations, modifications, and/or adjustments and who believe that they have been discriminated against on a basis of their disability or who are dissatisfied with the accommodations provided should:

-- Notify the Academic Success Center (ASC) Coordinator.
-The ASC Coordinator will work with the University personnel and the student to informally resolve disagreements regarding recommended accommodations.1.
-Notify the Academic Success Center (ASC) Coordinator.
-The ASC Coordinator will work with the University personnel and the student to informally resolve disagreements regarding recommended accommodations.
+- 1. Notify the ASC Director.
+The ASC Director will work with the university personnel and the student to informally resolve disagreements regarding recommended accommodations.